tiaqui/my_thesis/README.md

 In the notebooks included in this repo we will go over most of the functions and processes neccessary to have a functioning monitoring station.

 ##  Digital processing - Code
-The core code is available in this other repo [RAMON](https://github.com/tiaqui/ramon) (in Spanish), in which you can find functionality for:
+The core code is available in dthis other repo [RAMON](https://github.com/tiaqui/ramon) (in Spanish), in which you can find functionality for:

 * Obtaining input audio in pre-defined cycles of fixed length.
 * Applying the microphone's inverse filter.